SebastJava/mint-y-icons/README.md

 These icons are the same as those found in Mint-Y icons.
 Only the places colors have been changed to match the colors of https://github.com/SebastJava/mint-yz-theme.

-WARNING: THIS PACKAGE NEEDS TO BE UPDATED.
-IT IS ALL OKAY FOR LINUX MINT 20.
-BUT THERE ARE CHANGES TO BE MADE FOR MINT 20.1.
-PLEASE COME BACK LATER FOR MINT 20.1.
-You can still try it right now.
-I am using it right now on Mint 20.1.
-But it is not certified 100 % standard at this time...
-This is version 2.5.
-Please come back here (or on GitHub) and download and install when a new version is available.

 Installation
 ============